caclab/reverie-reset/README.md

 User are invited to scan a QR code which takes them to a local url.
 Here they can press a button which allows them to upload an image to the server.
 The system will:

-1. Check and make sure the file is either a .jpg or .png, if none is detected, print a message for the user and then redirect to the upload link and try again.
+1. The clinet "index.html" checks and makes sure the file is either a .jpg, .bpm or .png, if none is detected, prompts a message for the user to try again.

-2. If an image is successfully uploaded, then make sure the name doesn't have spaces or uppper case letters.
-If everything is ok, save it on the server's path public/imgs/uploaded
+2. If an image is successfully uploaded, save it on the server's path /public/imgs/uploaded/.
+Convert the image into a .jpg file, give it a random hash name and move it to the /public/imgs/conversion/ folder.
+The system has a cycle with a period of 30 secs by default (which can be modified at any time in the config.json file).
+When a cycle finishes the system checks for images in the /public/imgs/conversion/ folder.
+If there are images there, the neuralnet will be executed and it will caption all these images.
+The images get moved to the /public/imgs/captioned/ folder.

+The way it keeps order of the images is as follows:

+a.
+It checks for the total number of images that are already saved in the /public/imgs/captioned/ folder.
+If there are, lets say, 54 images already saved and captioned, it starts the neural network with the image_index 55.
+The new images in the conversion folder will be saved as 55.jpg, 56.jpg, 57.jpg and so on.
+The same goes to the vis.jaon file where the captions are saved, it will add them:

+		[
+			.
+			.
+			.
+			{
+				"image_id":"55",
+				"caption":"a couple of people on a boat in the water" },
+			{
+				"image_id":"56",
+				"caption":"a couple dogs playing"
+			},
+			{
+				"image_id":"57",
+				"caption":"a man is flying a kite on the beach"
+			},
+			.
+			.
+			.
+		]

 ### Captioning